pegasystems/pega-helm-charts/README.md

 The Docker image `platform-services/search-n-reporting-service` is used with the [Search and Reporting Service](charts/backingservices/charts/srs), or SRS subchart under [backing services](charts/backingservices).
 The SRS subchart deployment provisions the latest generation of search and reporting capabilities in Pega Infinity.
 This service is an alternate search feature to the previously used `platform/search` image-based Elasticsearch deployment.
 To configure this service, see [Instructions to configure the Pega backingservices](charts/backingservices/README.md).

 The Docker image `platform/clustering-service` is used with the Hazelcast subchart under [Pega charts](charts/pega/charts).
 Using the Clustering Service docker image, Pega platform and Hazelcast can be deployed in a Client Server arrangement. **Pega supports Client Server deployment with Hazelcast from Pega "8.6".**
-In Client Server arrangement, Pega nodes connect as client to a cluster of nodes running hazelcast as server.
-This deployment model introduces independent scalability for both servers and clients in Pega Platform.
+In Client Server arrangement, Pega nodes connect as client to a cluster of nodes running hazelcast as server, this deployment model introduces independent scalability for both servers and clients in Pega Platform.
 Client Server deployment has improved stability for deployments that use a large number of nodes.
 For the `platform/clustering-service` image, the :tag represents the version of Clustering Service you want to install, for example the tag :1.0.3 will install clustering-service version 1.0.3.